AdiellSanches/AdiellSanches/README.md

 # About me ⚡:

-## I currently work at Companhia Melhoramentos Norte do Paraná as Tchinical Support and I'm interested in the programming area!
+## I currently work at Companhia Melhoramentos Norte do Paraná as Techinical Support and I'm interested in the programming area!
 ## Nice to meet you!

 # I'm learnig: